yezhenqing/spatial-live/_sources/guide.rst.txt

 Concise control interface
 -------------------------

-Spatial-live offers a concise control interface located in the top-right corner.
+Spatial-Live offers a concise control interface located in the top-right corner.
 The content of this interface depends on the currently active layer.
 While most items remain constant, a few will change acoordingly.
 The following example pertains to an active ScatterplotLayer, with other layers having a similar interface.